gabrielxramos/gabrielxramos/README.md

 I'm Gabriel Ramos.<br>
 📱 I'm a Software Engineer and Mobile student and passionate about UI/UX </h3>

-- 👨‍🎓 ┇I’m currently studing on [Digital House](https://www.digitalhouse.com/br/curso/desenvolvimento-mobile-android)
+- 👨‍🎓┇I’m currently studing on [Digital House](https://www.digitalhouse.com/br/curso/desenvolvimento-mobile-android)
 - 💻 ┇Kotlin
-- ✨ ┇Learning is continuous and there will always be a next level
+- ✨ ┇Learning is continuous and there will always be a next level!
-- ⚔️ ┇I'm MMORPGs Player

 ![](https://komarev.com/ghpvc/?username=gabrielxramos&color=00BFA6&style=flat-square)
 - - - -